Secure Autonomous Rover Under Simulated Electronic Warfare

 Embedded software architecture

-The rover behavior is centered on a state machine such as:
+The rover behavior is centered on the following implemented states:

 BOOTREADYMANUALPATROLUNDER_ATTACKSAFE_MODERECOVERY